Broken Social Scene: 2011–2014: Hiatus and the Broken Social Scene Story Project

-Hug of Thunder (2015–2018)
+2015–2018: Hug of Thunder

 The band began to play occasional festivals in 2015 and 2016, including a performance at the Electric Arena in September 2016.
 They released "Halfway Home", the first single from their new album, on March 30, 2017.

 On March 30, 2017, they appeared on the Late Show with Stephen Colbert as musical guests and performed "Halfway Home".
 Emily Haines and James Shaw of Metric, and Amy Millan and Evan Cranley of Stars joined the band for the performance.

 The album, Hug of Thunder, was released July 7, 2017.

 On May 15, 2017, the band shared the title track with vocals from Leslie Feist.
 On May 31, 2017, the band released "Skyline", the album's third preview single.
 On June 26, 2017, the band released the album's fourth and final preview track "Stay Happy", which features new member Ariel Engle on lead vocals.

 Broken Social Scene began a tour of Europe and North America in May 2017, which concluded in fall 2017.